keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Makara has already rented a Uhaul
 - There Is No Bomb
 	- it could be the Red Dragon Zuul, who is currently under control via "Shock" Collar
+- We organize a letter to Chantico, telling him what's going on and that he needs to come back to Sarphan
 -